Guidelines on managing rabies post-exposure

 - if the animal was a dog or a cat did it become ill while under observation?

 - is the animal non-indigenous or imported?
-If imported it is important to determine the risk of rabies (no risk/low risk/high risk) in both the country of potential exposure and the country of origin of the animal
+If imported it is important to determine the risk of rabies in both the country of potential exposure and the country of origin of the animal

 Treatment based on risk assessment

-- A formal risk assessment based on the collected information should be performed; Recommended treatment will generally fall into five categories (see algorithms below):
+- A formal risk assessment based on the composite rabies risk and the vaccine status should be performed; recommended treatment will generally fall into five categories (see table below):

 What treatment has already been given?